Influenza Vaccine

-Learn how getting vaccinated helps protect you and your baby from serious illness caused by the flu virus.
+Learn how getting a seasonal influenza (flu) vaccine helps protect you and your baby from serious illness caused by the flu virus.

 About Influenza (Flu)

-• When someone with the flu coughs, sneezes, or talks, they produce tiny droplets.
-These droplets carry the flu virus into the air.
-If you breathe in those droplets, you can catch the flu, too.
+• When someone with the flu coughs, sneezes, or even talks, they release tiny droplets into the air.
+If you breathe in those droplets—or touch a surface where they landed and then touch your face—you can catch the flu.

 • Babies, especially those under six months, are more likely to get very sick from the flu.
-They are at higher risk of serious complications.
-They are also more likely than other children to end up in the hospital.³ Deaths from the flu are highest among babies less than six months old.
-Most of these babies are previously healthy.⁴
+They face a higher risk of serious complications and are more likely than older children to need hospital care.2,3 Sadly, flu-related deaths are highest among babies under six months old.2,3 That’s why it’s so important to protect your baby during their first few months of life.

-The flu can lead to serious issues including:
+The flu can cause serious complications in young babies, including:

 • During pregnancy, your body goes through many changes to nourish a growing baby.
 You are now breathing for two and pumping blood for two.
 Your lungs and heart are working harder to make sure you and your baby both get what you need.
 These changes can make it harder for your body to fight infections.
 This means you are more likely to get very sick from the flu, even if you are otherwise healthy.

-• Pregnant people who get the flu are more than twice as likely as other adults to have a serious complication and go to the hospital.⁵
+• Pregnant people who get the flu are more than twice as likely as other adults to have a serious complication and go to the hospital.4

-• The risk of complications is even higher for those with pre-existing health issues.⁶
+• The risk of complications is even higher for those with pre-existing health issues.5

-• A serious flu infection can also increase the chances of premature birth (birth before 37 weeks of pregnancy).⁷
+• A serious flu infection can also increase the chances of premature birth (birth before 37 weeks of pregnancy).6

 • Every year, the flu causes many hospitalizations and deaths in Canada.
-On average, about 12,200 people are hospitalized, and approximately 3,500 people die due to the flu and its complications.¹
+On average, about 12,200 people are hospitalized, and approximately 3,500 people die from the flu and its complications.1

 While you can catch the flu at any time, it is more common in winter and early spring.
 Getting vaccinated is the best way to protect yourself and your newborn baby from the flu.